William Pieratt Demond

 - Guest Lecturer (Houston area high schools): “Cyber-Bullying, Online Safety, and Privacy” (2013)

-- Guest Lecturer (South Texas Law): “Impacts of Anti-SLAPP’s Affirmative Defense Amendment” (Oct.
+- Guest Lecturer (South Texas College of Law): “Impacts of Anti-SLAPP’s Affirmative Defense Amendment” (Oct.
 2013)

 - Guest Lecturer (Seton Hall Law): “Prosecution of Cyber-Defamation and Protection of Due Process” (July 2012)